MohamadYusuf/WebRx-Site/docs/sactive-binding.md

 wx.router.go("home");
 ```

-The anchor will not bear the *active* class because the state does not match.
+The anchor will not bear the <code>active</code> class because the state does not match.

 ```javascript
 wx.router.go("contacts");
 ```

-Now, the anchor will bear the *active* class because the state matches.
+Now, the anchor will bear the <code>active</code> class because the state matches.

 ## Parameters